A hybrid cloud is a combination of different methods of resource pooling (for example, combining public and community clouds).

 Why cloud services are popular

 Cloud services are popular because they can reduce the cost and complexity of owning and operating computers and networks.
-Since cloud users do not have to invest in information technology infrastructure, purchase hardware, or buy software licences, the benefits are low up-front costs, rapid return on investment, rapid deployment, customization, flexible use, and solutions that can make use of new innovations.
+Since cloud users do not have to invest in information technology infrastructure, purchase hardware, or buy software licenses, the benefits are low up-front costs, rapid return on investment, rapid deployment, customization, flexible use, and solutions that can make use of new innovations.
 In addition, cloud providers that have specialized in a particular area (such as e-mail) can bring advanced services that a single company might not be able to afford or develop.

 Some other benefits to users include scalability, reliability, and efficiency.
 Scalability means that cloud computing offers unlimited processing and storage capacity.
 The cloud is reliable in that it enables access to applications and documents anywhere in the world via the Internet.
 Cloud computing is often considered efficient because it allows organizations to free up resources to focus on innovation and product development.